E.I. Premium Reduction Sample Clauses

 E.I.
 Premium Reduction.
 In the event that the Employer receives an unemployment insurance premium reduction, the Employer will retain the employee’s share towards offsetting the cost of the benefits contained in this agreement.

 E.I.
 Premium Reduction.
-The Employer agrees that five-twelfths (5/12ths) of the E.I.
-Premium Reduction will be paid back to the employee annually, where applicable.
+The five twelfths (5/12ths) E.I.
+Premium Reduction shall be paid back to the employee annually, where applicable.

 E.I.
 Premium Reduction.
 The employee's share of the “Home's” employment insurance premium reduction will be retained by the “Home” towards offsetting the cost of the benefits contained in this Agreement.